7 places to buy electric bikes in Seattle | Urbanized

-If you’re looking for a new form of transportation that’s more environmentally friendly, less costly than vehicle maintenance, or not too physically challenging, electric bikes are a great option to look at.
+If you’re looking for a new form of transportation around Portland that’s more environmentally friendly, less costly than vehicle maintenance, or not too physically challenging, electric bikes are a great option.

-Right now, everyone seems to be trying to get their hands on a bike, electric and traditional, so we’ve found seven bike shops in Seattle selling these motorized whips.
+Right now, everyone seems to be trying to get their hands on a bike, electric and traditional, so we’ve found seven bike shops in Portland selling these motorized whips.

 Tip — it would be a good idea to contact shops ahead of time because some store hours and stock vary because of the pandemic.